-- dental surgery or treatment after an injury or cancer
+dental surgery or treatment after an injury or cancer

-Most dentists in Australia are general dentists – they diagnose and treat diseases of the teeth, gums and mouth.
+Most dentists in Australia are general dentists — they diagnose and treat diseases of the teeth, gums and mouth.
 Some are specialists, who have done extra training in a particular area.
 For example, orthodontists diagnose and treat crooked teeth, bad bites and poorly aligned jaws.
-Endodontists specialise in the tooth and its interior.
+Endodontists specialise in the interior of teeth.

 Things to discuss with your dentist before a procedure

 Your dentist or dental specialist should explain to you clearly what the procedure involves.
 You need to agree to any treatment for you or your child.
 And by law, the dentist needs to tell you all the fees they will charge before treatment begins.

 Tell your dentist about any concerns that you have and ask questions such as:

 - How long will the procedure take and what does it involve?